Addressing Differences in Health Outcomes in EDS, POTS, and MCAS:

 -

 No, this project will not include any monetary compensation.
 We hope you will find it mutually beneficial, as we will provide resources and education in support of your time and energy, giving back to us through the listening sessions.
+The educational content portion will be recorded and sent out following the session.
+Note: the recording will be sent out to only those enrollees who attended the listening session the day of the event, not everyone who registers on this page.

 -